-ANIPO is an international network brings together musicians and instrument makers who have decided to unite to stop the illegal traffic of instruments, and to recover and return a stolen instrument to its owner.
+ANIPO is an international network that brings together musicians and instrument makers who have decided to unite to stop the illegal traffic of instruments, and to recover and return stolen instruments to their owners.

 Created by musicians for musicians and instrument makers, ANIPO (registration, use and services) is free of charge and will always be.

 To protect your instrument, please first register.
 In your personal space, you can then record, edit/cancel and transfer the history of your instrument.
 Once transferred to a new owner, it can't be edited nor erased.
 Then the new owner will record his/her history...

 Once you are registered, you should add your instrument in your personal space and then report it as stolen at any time.
 Don’t worry, we are here to help you!

 A prospective buyer or instrument maker can, with his smartphone via the ANIPO application available free of charge for Android and Apple, immediately check whether the instrument was stolen or not, by taking pictures and/or entering its serial number.

 If your instrument has been stolen, the ANIPO application will immediately: